 Have you been recently diagnosed?

-Our Newly Diagnosed page lists the next steps you can take to get the best possible care.
+Our Facing a new diagnosis page lists the next steps you can take to get the best possible care.

 What are the signs and symptoms of chordoma?

 The most common signs of chordoma are pain and neurological changes.

 The bones at the bottom part of the skull that separate the brain from other structures.
 The clivus is one of the bones of the skull base. chordomas most often cause headache, neck pain, or double vision.
 If large enough, they may affect facial sensation or movement, voice, speech, and swallowing function.

 Chordomas of the spine and The five vertebrae at the base of the spine near the pelvis, and between the two hip bones.
 These bones are commonly referred to as S1-S5. can cause changes in bowel and/or bladder function, pain, aching, tingling, numbness, or weakness of the arms and legs.
 Often, sacral chordomas do not cause symptoms until the tumor is quite large, and sometimes a lump is the first sign of a sacral chordoma.